epochwolf/kairos/readme.md

 3. Copy XAMPP's htdocs folder to a safe place.
 4. Replace the contents of XAMPP's htdocs folder with this application.
 5. Replace .htpasswd file with a more secure username and password.
 (The default is admin/Password1.)
-5. Load database.sql into mysql using phpmyadmin.
+5. Load sql/database.sql into mysql using phpmyadmin.
-6. Load blacklist.sql into mysql using phpmyadmin.
+6. Load sql/blacklist.sql into mysql using phpmyadmin.
 (If provided)
 7. Swap out the Code of Conduct in index.php for your convention's Code of Conduct.
 8. Edit the various configuration values in _includes/config.php as needed.